ccsnow127/ccsnow127.github.io/_posts/2024-10-21-The-principle-when-choosing-directions.md

 featured:
 ---

-> When you are not sure about whether a research direction is good or not, you can check the quality of the related works.
+When you are not sure about whether a research direction is good or not, you can check the quality of the <u>related works</u>.
->
+---
 > (1) Whether the related works have solid definition of the problem?
 >
 > (2) Whether the related works have clear motivation?
 (Whether useful in downstream tasks?)